Daily Recommendations on Major -USD/JPY

 DAILY MARKET OUTLOOK

-Despite dollar's intra-day rise above last Friday's high at 113.86 to 114.17, subsequent retreat suggests the first leg of correction from last Tuesday's low at 111.60 has possibly ended there and choppy trading with downside bias would be seen for marginal weakness.
+The greenback's rise above Monday's high at 114.17 to 114.49 yesterday on Federal Reserve Chair Yellen's hawkish testimony and intra-day break of this resistance suggests the upmove from last Tuesday's 7-week trough at 111.60 remains in progress and upside bias would be seen for gain towards 114.90/93.

-However, as broad-outlook remains consolidative, support at 112.87 should remain intact and yield another rebound later today.
+However, near term loss of momentum would prevent strong move beyond there and reckon 115.13 would remain intact.

-On the upside, only above 114.17 would revive bullishness for gain towards 114.70/80 but near term loss of momentum would keep price below resistance at 115.38.
+On the downside, only below 113.87 would indicate a temporary top has been made and risk would increase for a much-needed retracement towards 113.25.

 Trendsetter does not warrant or guarantee the accuracy, timeliness or completeness to its service or information contained therein.
 Trendsetter does not give, whatsoever, warranties, expressed or implied, to the results to be obtained by using its services or information it provided.
 Users are trading on their own risk and Trendsetter shall not be responsible under any circumstances for the consequences of such activities.
 Trendsetter and its affiliates, in no event, be liable to users or any third parties for any consequential damages, however arising, including but not limited to damages caused by negligence whether such damages were foreseen or unforeseen.